Roger Federer: Legacy

 Federer helped to lead a revival in tennis known by many as the Golden Age, leading to increased interest in the sport and higher revenues for many tennis venues.
 Rising revenues led to exploding prize money: When Federer first won the Australian Open in 2004, he earned $985,000.
 When he won in 2018, the prize had increased to AUD 4 million.

-In November 2025 It was announced that Roger Federer was elected into the International Tennis Hall of Fame's class of 2026.
+In November 2025, it was announced that Roger Federer was elected into the International Tennis Hall of Fame's class of 2026.
+In December 2025, The Sporting News ranked him as the tenth greatest athlete of the quarter century and the highest-ranked male tennis player.

 Player profile

 Playing style

 Federer's versatility has been described by Jimmy Connors as follows: "In an era of specialists, you're either a clay court specialist, a grass court specialist, or a hard court specialist... or you're Roger Federer."